Weekly Events

 View Event →

-Self Esteem - with Kass - RETURNING GROUP
+Self Esteem - with Kass

 Peer-led group discussions, where we explore and develop wellness tools and self-care strategies.
 We will use conversation, worksheets, group activities, and visual aids to help gain a stronger understanding of self-esteem and its’ importance in recovery.